godotengine/godot-website/collections/_article/godot-xr-progress-update-june-2021.md

 One of the bigger changes we did to enabled XR support in Godot 4 is implementing multiview support into the rendering engine.

-Multiview allows rendering of the images for both eyes simultaniously removing a lot of the overhead compared to rendering the two images in sequence as Godot 3 did.
+Multiview allows rendering of the images for both eyes simultaneously removing a lot of the overhead compared to rendering the two images in sequence as Godot 3 did.

 The implementation within the mobile renderer was merged into master while support for the clustered rendering is functional but has a number of loose ends to tie up and can currently be evaluated through this [draft PR](https://github.com/godotengine/godot/pull/49092).

 # Further Mobile renderer improvements in Godot 4

-The next optimisation we are currently working on for the mobile renderer is introducing subpasses to the renderer.
-While a more general optimisation not just targetted at XR with many XR solutions targetting mobile architectures an important one none the less.
+The next optimization we are currently working on for the mobile renderer is introducing subpasses to the renderer.
+While a more general optimization not just targeted at XR with many XR solutions targeting mobile architectures an important one none the less.

 Mobile GPUs are very different from desktop GPU, to make better use of limited access to fast memory mobile GPUs use a tile based architecture.
 This means that the render buffer is divided into smaller tiles.
 All geometry is processed first while the GPU keeps track of which triangles need to be rendered to each tile.
 Then each tile is processed one after the other rendering that tile and outputting the end result to the render buffer (I'm oversimplifying a lot here).